Relations with Community

 Many employees participated in the blood donation in fiscal 2012.

-TOK held its 26th annual Noryosai (summer festival) at the dormitory and Company housing complex adjacent to the Shonan Operation Center in August 2012.
+TOK held the 33rd annual summer festival "Noryosai" at the dormitory and Company housing complex adjacent to the Shonan Operation Center in August 2019.
 Many local residents, employees of business partners and others attended the event.

 TOK employees sold food and other items at booths and held a traditional obon dance.
 It was another opportunity to provide an enjoyable evening for people of all ages.